WMD-group/WMD-group.github.io/index.markdown

 # Open Positions

-* For postdoctoral candidates, the [Marie Curie Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) is open, while the next call for [Newton International Fellowships](https://royalsociety.org/grants/newton-international) will be in early 2026.
+* For postdoctoral candidates, the next call for [Newton International Fellowships](https://royalsociety.org/grants/newton-international) will be in early 2026.

-* For PhD candidates, the best time to get in touch with your CV and motivation is in October-December each year, for admission in the following academic year.
+* For PhD candidates, the best time to get in touch with your CV and motivation is in October-December for admission in the following academic year.

 # Research Themes

 ## Fundamentals
-* Inverse design of materials using artificial intelligence
+* Inverse materials design with artificial intelligence
-* Crystal thermodynamics and phase transformations
+* Thermodynamics and phase transitions in crystals
-* Ion, electron, and phonon transport in the solid state
+* Ion, electron, and phonon transport in solids

 ## Applications
-* Crystal engineering for clean energy technologies
+* Crystal engineering for clean energy
-* Photochemistry of solar cells
+* Light–matter interactions in solar cells
-* Electrochemical energy storage and fuel production
+* Electrochemical systems for energy storage and conversion

 ## Materials
 * Metal halide perovskites (e.g. CH<sub>3</sub>NH<sub>3</sub>PbI<sub>3</sub>, Cs<sub>3</sub>Bi<sub>2</sub>Br<sub>9</sub>)